Vicky2KR/CI-CD-using-Jenkins-and-AWS-Codedeploy/README.md

 ![image](https://github.com/Vicky2KR/Code-deploy/assets/115537512/9e598955-bb9c-4f9d-8ae4-073bcbba79b6)

-Step 10: Go to AWS Load balancer portal and go to that particular ELB we have Created and copy the DNS and paste it on browser , our application will be running
+**Step 10: Go to AWS Load balancer portal and go to that particular ELB we have Created and copy the DNS and paste it on browser , our application will be running.**

 ![image](https://github.com/Vicky2KR/Code-deploy/assets/115537512/87a58ac8-3416-4bd9-9019-8179cefd73d9)